-If you received more than one qualified distribution in 2013 for the same plan participant, add them and figure the tax on the total amount.
-If you received qualified distributions in 2013 for more than one participant, file a separate Form 4972 for the distributions of each participant.
+If you received more than one qualified distribution in 2014 for the same plan participant, add them and figure the tax on the total amount.
+If you received qualified distributions in 2014 for more than one participant, file a separate Form 4972 for the distributions of each participant.

-If you and your spouse are filing a joint return and each has received a lump-sum distribution, complete and file a separate Form 4972 for each spouse's election, combine the tax, and include the combined tax in the total on Form 1040, line 44.
+If you and your spouse are filing a joint return and each has received a lump-sum distribution, complete and file a separate Form 4972 for each spouse, combine the tax, and include the combined tax in the total on Form 1040, line 44.

+Multiple recipients of a lump-sum distribution.
 If you are filing for a trust that shared the distribution only with other trusts, figure the tax on the total lump sum first.
 The trusts then share the tax in the same proportion that they shared the distribution.

-Multiple recipients of a lump-sum distribution.
 If you shared in a lump-sum distribution from a qualified retirement plan when not all recipients were trusts (a percentage will be shown in Form 1099-R, boxes 8 and/or 9a), figure your tax on Form 4972 as follows.
-(Box numbers used below are from Form 1099-R.)